September 21, 2018

 If you wish to visit with Dodie, you can check the calendar to see which Sundays are available to you.
 There are two ways to do this:

-View and notify
+- View and notify

-You can view the events already posted to the calendar and then notify Jim Davis of the date you wish to visit Dodie.
+- You can view the events already posted to the calendar and then notify Jim Davis of the date you wish to visit Dodie.

-Sign up immediately
+- Sign up immediately

-You can use a separate sign up calendar that automatically skips to available dates and allows you to claim a date immediately!
+- You can use a separate sign up calendar that automatically skips to available dates and allows you to claim a date immediately!

 After someone signs up, if anything changes, Donna, Bill, or Jim Davis will notify you.
 To view the events on the calendar, use the following link View Calendar.
 A short form of the link if you have to type it manually is: http://links.jimd.us/ghE42w.
-The literal link is shown in the footnote2.
+The literal link is shown in the footnote.

-After finding a Sunday that is free/available, you may either claim it though a reservation system that is available to anyone with a Gmail account3 OR email, call, or text Jim Davis and state what date you wish to visit Dodie.
+After finding a Sunday that is free/available, you may either claim it though a reservation system that is available to anyone with a Gmail account OR email, call, or text Jim Davis and state what date you wish to visit Dodie.
 You will receive a confirmation email, text, or phone call and thereafter you can see your name on the calendar.

 Suggestions: